IrisDynamics/orcaSDK/README.md

 target_link_libraries() indicates to CMake that the target listed as the first parameter is a client of the target described after.
 In this case, the basicOrcaSDKApp target is a client of the orcaSDK::core target. orcaSDK::core is the name of the core library of the SDK.
 The PRIVATE parameter indicates that the library is only meant to be consumed by the client target and to not propagate its settings further.

-At this point we have the most simple CMakeLists.txt file describing an application which makes use of the SDK.
-At this point your CMakeLists.txt file should look something like this:
+At this point we have a simple CMakeLists.txt file describing an application which makes use of the SDK.
+Your CMakeLists.txt file should look something like this:

 ```CMakeLists.txt
 cmake_minimum_required(VERSION 3.23)